-p < 0.1, p < 0.05, p < 0.01.
+Notes: Standard errors here are clustered in only one dimension from the third column, on pairid (we thank an editor for the suggestion not to multiway cluster, as is standard in this context, in the interests of conservatism).
 The dependent variable is the average of log exports from country 1 to country 2 reported by each.
-Each regression includes country-pair and importeryear and exporteryear interactive fixed effects.
-Other controls, including a dummy for 'regional trade agreements' and 'currently a colony' or 'same country' are omitted for space.
-Columns' (1) and (2) replicate Table 5 of GR.
+Each regression includes country-pair and importer\year and exporter\year interactive fixed effects.
+Other controls, including a dummy for "regional trade agreements", "currently a colony" and "same country" are omitted for space.
+Columns (1) and (2) replicate Table 5 of GR.
 Column (3) clusters the errors by country-pair.
-Column (4)-column (7) includes the controls from Section 2.2.2: (a) EUYear FEs, (b) EEEuroYear FEs, (c) UK ColonyYear FEs, (d) Common UK Colony year trend, (e) CFA Exityear trend, (f) hostile colonial breakup dummy (=1 for still a colony).
+Column (4)-(7) include the controls from Section 2.2.2: (a) EU\Year FEs, (b) EE\Euro\Year FEs, (c) U.K. Colony\Year FEs, (d) Common UK Colony year trend, (e) CFA Exit\year trend, (f) hostile colonial breakup dummy (=1 for still a colony). \p < 0.1, \\ p < 0.05, \\\ p < 0.01.